anttijuu/FinnishPIDVerifier/Sources/FinnishPIDVerifier/FinnishPIDVerifier.docc/FinnishPIDVerifier.md

 The library is localized in Finnish, Swedish and English.
 Date formats are fixed, but `genderString` and `description` return strings for these languages.

+### Generating PIDs

+The library also includes a generator to generate valid and test PIDs.
+Use the `FinnishPIDGenerator` to generate PIDs for testing and development.

 ### Using in your projects

 Add the depencendy to this package in your `Package.swift` using the URL to this repository: